Quantum energy inequalities in integrable models with several particle species and bound states: The stress-energy tensor at one-particle level

 \item $\mathcal{G}$ invariance: \quad $F_2^{\mu\nu}(\bzeta;x) = V(g)^{\otimes 2} F_2^{\mu\nu}(\bzeta;x),\quad g \in \mathcal{G}.$ \end{enumerate} It is called \emph{parity-covariant} if, in addition, \begin{enumerate}[label=(T\arabic*),ref=(T\arabic*)] \item Parity covariance

 \end{enumerate} \end{defn}

 Property \ref{tpoincarecov} implies that for any $g \in \mathcal{S}(\mathbb{R})$,

 Such $F_2^{\mu\nu}$ then defines the stress-energy tensor, $T^{\mu\nu}$, as a quadratic form between one-particle vectors by Eq.~\eqref{eq:expvalues}.
-We are now in a position to characterize these one-particle stress-energy tensors. \begin{thm} $F_2$ is a stress-energy tensor at one-particle level (with poles $\mathfrak{P}$) iff it is of the form
+We are now in a position to characterize these one-particle stress-energy tensors. \begin{thm} Given a little space $(\mathcal{K}, V, J, M)$, an S-function $S$, and a subset $\mathfrak{P} \subset \mathbb{S}(0,\pi)$, then $F_2$ is a stress-energy tensor at one-particle level (with poles $\mathfrak{P}$) iff it is of the form

 where $F:\mathbb{C}\to \mathcal{K}^{\otimes 2}$ is a meromorphic function which satisfies for all $\zeta \in \mathbb{C}$ that \begin{enumerate}[label=(\alph*),ref=(\alph*)] \item $F \restriction \mathbb{S}[0,\pi]$ has exactly the poles $\mathfrak{P}$; \item $\exists a,b,r >0\, \forall |\Re\zeta|\geq r: \quad \lVert F(\zeta) \rVert_{\mathcal{K}^{\otimes 2}} \leq a \exp( b |\Re \zeta|)$; \item $F(\zeta) = S(\zeta) F(-\zeta)$; \item $F(\zeta + i\pi) = \mathbb{F}F(-\zeta + i\pi) $; \item $F(\zeta+i\pi) = J^{\otimes 2} F(\bar\zeta+i\pi)$; \item $F = V(g)^{\otimes 2}F$ for all $g \in \mathcal{G}$; \item $F(i\pi) =I_{\otimes 2}$. \end{enumerate} It is parity covariant iff, in addition, \begin{enumerate}[label=(\alph*),ref=(\alph*)] \item $F(\zeta+i\pi) = F(-\zeta+i\pi)\quad $ or, equivalently, $\quad F = \mathbb{F} F.$ \end{enumerate} \end{thm}